Irrfan Khan, of ‘Slumdog Millionaire,’ ‘Life of Pi,’ Dies

-Irrfan Khan, a veteran character actor in Bollywood movies and one of India's most well-known exports to Hollywood, has died.
-He was 54.
+Irrfan Khan, a veteran character actor in Bollywood movies and one of India's best-known exports to Hollywood, has died.
+He was 53.

+Khan played the police inspector in “Slumdog Millionaire” and the park executive Masrani in “Jurassic World.”
+He also appeared in “The Amazing Spider-Man” and the adventure fantasy “Life of Pi.”

-Khan died Wednesday after he was admitted to Mumbai’s Kokilaben Dhirubhai Ambani hospital due to a colon infection, his spokesperson said.
+Khan died Wednesday after being admitted to Mumbai’s Kokilaben Dhirubhai Ambani hospital with a colon infection.

-“Irrfan was a strong soul, someone who fought till the very end and always inspired everyone who came close to him,” a statement released by the actor’s team read.

 Entertainment News

-The acclaimed actor was also involved in blockbusters such as “Slumdog Millionaire,” which was nominated for 10 Academy Awards in 2009.
-He portrayed the park executive Masrani in “Jurassic World" and also appeared in “The Amazing Spider-Man” and the adventure fantasy “Life of Pi.”

-He worked with directors like Mira Nair, Wes Anderson and Ang Lee.

-The actor in 2018 had been diagnosed with a rare neuroendocrine cancer and underwent months of treatment in the United Kingdom.
+Khan in 2018 was diagnosed with a rare neuroendocrine cancer and underwent months of treatment in the United Kingdom.

-“I trust, I have surrendered,” Khan wrote in a heartfelt note after he broke the news of his battle with cancer.
+“I trust, I have surrendered,” he wrote in a heartfelt note after he broke the news of his battle with cancer.

-Khan received an Independent Spirit Award for supporting actor in 2006 Indian-American drama “The Namesake” and a viewers’ choice award at the Cannes festival 2013 for his role in Indian romantic drama “The Lunchbox.”
+Khan received an Independent Spirit Award for supporting actor in 2006 for the Indian-American drama “The Namesake” and a viewers’ choice award at the Cannes festival 2013 for his role in the Indian romantic drama “The Lunchbox.”

+Khan also starred in the Hamlet-inspired “Haider,” a Bollywood film set in militarized Himalayan Kashmir.

-Tributes came from Bollywood, including from Amitabh Bachchan, who said Khan was an “incredible talent” and “a prolific contributor to the World of Cinema.”
+Tributes came from Bollywood, including from fellow actor Amitabh Bachchan, who said Khan was an “incredible talent” and “a prolific contributor to the World of Cinema.”

 Khan "left us too soon," Bachchan wrote on Twitter.

-Note: CORRECTION (April 29, 4:45 a.m.
-ET ): This story has been corrected to say Irrfan Khan was 53 when he died.
-The Associated Press previously reported that he was 54.